(3 min read)

 This aspect of managing a business is certainly not glamorous but critical nonetheless.
 Particularly, if you need to seek outside financing, are contemplating the sale of your business or going public, you need to be knowledgeable in these areas.
 Potential lenders, investors or other partners expect a business to be well managed financially and to have an executive leadership team that understands and can explain the financial status and projected future results of the business.

-For tips on high-level business administration, see the previous article in our series written by our CEO, Mark Ribisi.
-Read B2B Tips for a Successful Business: Direction and Vision.
+See the previous article in our series written by our CEO, Mark Ribisi: B2B Tips for a Successful Business: Direction and Vision.
+Follow us on LinkedIn for more business-related topics.